minutis-redcall/redcall/docs/tech/01-gcp.md

 9. Find the service account created for the RedCall app, and click "Edit"
    <br/>![](01/70.png)

-10. Add Storage Object Creator & Storage Object Viewer roles and click "Save"
+10. Add Storage Object Admin role and click "Save" (note: screenshot is outdated)
     <br/>![](01/71.png)

 11. We now need to configure objects auto deletion: go back to the "Storage" section